aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/find-geometry-overlays/_index.md

 ---
-title: How to Perform Overlay Operations with Aspose.GIS for .NET
+title: GIS Overlay Analysis: How to Perform Overlay Operations with Aspose.GIS for .NET
 linktitle: Find Geometry Overlays
 second_title: Aspose.GIS .NET API
-description: Learn how to perform overlay operations in this spatial overlay tutorial using Aspose.GIS for .NET.
-Master intersection, union, difference, and symmetric difference.
+description: Learn gis overlay analysis using Aspose.GIS for .NET.
+This spatial overlay tutorial shows how to perform overlay, polygon intersection .net, union, difference, and symmetric difference.
 weight: 16
 url: /net/geometry-analysis/find-geometry-overlays/
-date: 2025-12-07
+date: 2026-02-08
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Perform Overlay Operations with Aspose.GIS for .NET
+# GIS Overlay Analysis: How to Perform Overlay Operations with Aspose.GIS for .NET

 ## Introduction
 Overlay analysis is a core technique in any **spatial overlay tutorial**—it lets you combine, compare, and extract insights from multiple geographic layers.
 In this guide you’ll learn **how to perform overlay** operations such as Intersection, Union, Difference, and Symmetric Difference using the powerful Aspose.GIS for .NET library.
 By the end of the tutorial you’ll be able to apply these methods to real‑world GIS problems like land‑use planning, environmental impact studies, and route optimization.